christopherreay/thisEqualsThat_frontEnd/README.md

 > Provides tools to save and share generated visualisations

-#### Existing Plugins
+#### The Input Field HUD and the SVG HUD
-Both the InputField and the SVG HUD plugin infrastructures use the pattern of "hooks".
-Currently there are 5 hooks implemented in the code base, but there is no structural reason not to add more wherever useful.
-There are two or three InputFieldHUD plugins implemented and five or six SVGHUD plugins implemented.
+Both the InputField and the SVG HUD plugin infrastructures use the pattern of "hooks", and allow javascript code to arbitrarily alter the default generated output.

+Currently there are 5 hooks implemented in the code base, but there is no structural reasons or limitations to add more wherever useful.
+There are currently three InputFieldHUD plugins implemented and five or six SVGHUD plugins implemented.
 Especially the InputFieldHUD plugins have some fairly complex patterns implemented which allow them to interact predictably as the user fiddles with the infogram.

 The (current) HUD hooks are:
 1. init